jugend/swift-cheat-sheet/README.md

 ### Assertions

-  * Overview
   * Some cases, not possible for code to continue, use assertions end code execution, to provide an opportunity to debug
-  * Debugging with Assertions
-    * If your code triggers an assertion while running in a debug environment, such as when build and run an app inXCode, you can see invalid state and query the state of your app at the time the assertion was triggered

     ```swift
     let age = -3
     assert(age >=0, "A person's age cannot be less than 0)
     ```

   * When to use Assertions
     * An integer subscript index is passed to a custom subscript implementation, but the subscript index value could be too low or too high
     * Value passed to a function, check for invalid value
     * An optional value is currently nil, but a non-nil value is essential for subsequent code to execute
-  * Note
   * Assertion cause app to terminate, an effective way to check conditions before app is published

 ## Basic Operators